Course Details

 Brief Description

-Students receive weekly individual lessons from ICO principals, regular technique classes, weekly chamber music classes and a number of other weekly specialized workshops and sessions.
+Students receive weekly individual lessons, regular technique classes, weekly chamber music classes and other weekly specialized workshops and sessions.

-Specialised tuition is offered in a wide range of performance practice aspects including audition techniques, orchestral excerpts, baroque and contemporary music styles, Dalcroze Eurhythmics, self-marketing and performance anxiety.
-The programme also includes a weekly session with an accompanist, plus intensive coaching weeks on duo sonata repertoire.
+Specialised tuition is offered in a wide range of performance practice aspects including audition techniques, orchestral excerpts, baroque and contemporary music, Dalcroze Eurhythmics & creative embodied performance development, and other real-life requirements.
+The programme also includes regular sessions with a pianist, including intensive coaching weeks on duo sonata repertoire.

-In addition to the core skills an eclectic range of elective subjects are offered, including multimedia, improvisation, traditional Irish, gamelan, somatic movement, composition and many more.
+In addition to the core skills, an eclectic range of elective subjects are offered.
+These include multimedia, improvisation, traditional Irish music, gamelan, somatic movement, composition and many more.

 To apply, please send: